AI Glossary

 Clustering

 A machine learning technique for grouping similar data points together without knowing in advance what the groups should be.
-It is used to find natural groupings in data.
+It is used to find natural groupings or patterns in data, especially in unsupervised learning.

 Cognitive Automation

 Combining AI with automation to handle tasks that require some level of human-like thinking, reasoning, and learning.
-This goes beyond simple rule-based automation.
+This goes beyond simple rule-based automation, enabling systems to deal with unstructured data and complex decision-making.

 Compliance Measures

-Rules and standards that ensure AI systems are used in ways that follow laws and ethical guidelines.
+Rules and standards that ensure AI systems are used in ways that follow laws, regulations, and ethical guidelines.
 This includes protecting data privacy and ensuring fair and responsible use of AI.

 Compute

 The amount of processing power needed to perform AI calculations, especially for training and running models.
-It's a measure of how much computational work is required.
+It's a measure of how much computational work is required for AI tasks.

 Compute Resources